Military Regions of Spain: Francoism

 The Ninth Military Region was not created in 1939.
 Due to the Allied landings in North Africa, Operation Torch, in November 1942, the creation of the IX Military Region was established to reorganize the forces in the area.
 For this purpose, it was established as a segregation of the II Military Region and with General Captaincy in Granada, on 1 March 1944.

+1965 reorganization

 After the failure of the pentomic reorganization of 1958 (American-inspired structuring of pentomic divisions, which were divided into five "combat groups" that could act independently), as it was based on American doctrine but did not have its human, material and financial resources, the Spanish Army undertook a new reorganization in 1965, inspired by French military doctrine, and with a marked regionalizing profile.
 From an operational point of view, the Army units were organized into: